kylegenova/best-of-many/readme.md

 [tri]: http://www.cs.cmu.edu/~quake/triangle.html
 [eig]: http://eigen.tuxfamily.org/index.php?title=Main_Page

 Fully unzip all four of the archives that were just downloaded.
 Name the 4 folders as follows: `eigen\`, `blossomV\`, `delaunay\` and `concorde.exe\` (Each extracted folder should contain item(s) other than just another folder in its immediate subdirectory).
-Run the [Python 2.x][py] script `installer.py`, which is also located in `installation\`.
+Place the four folders inside `installation\`.Run the [Python 2.x][py] script `installer.py`, which is also located in `installation\`.
 If you get any errors, just delete the directory `dependencies\`, which the script creates, and try again after making the necessary changes.

 [py]: https://www.python.org/downloads/

 Now, you may open the file `<repository root>\windows\best-of-many.sln` in Visual Studio and build it in Release or Debug mode, generating best-of-many.exe.
 An important final requirement is that the directory in which Best-of-Many is located also contains `concorde.exe`; this executable is currently located in the directory `dependencies\` (which is created by `installer.py`).

 Usage